EMurrell/theme-toggle-starter/README.md

 # Theme Toggle Starter

 ## This is a Nextjs(13) Starter pre-configured with dark/light mode switch (no flash) and Animation components.
+### Note: although the example is mostly JS, it is TS-ready.

 ### It uses the following packages/dependencies: